google-research/medical-ai-research-foundations/README.md

   - `ARCHITECTURE`: 50x1 (for ResNet 50x1) or 152x2 (for ResNet 152x2), indicating the architectures.
   - `RETRAINING_DATA_SIZE`: `s` or `m`, indicating whether BiT-S or BiT-M were used as a starting point.

-Download the models using the terminal using the following command or by visiting [Medical AI Research Foundations PhysioNet](https://physionet.org/content/medical-ai-research-foundation/1.0.0/) directly:
+Download the models using the terminal and the following command or by visiting [Medical AI Research Foundations PhysioNet](https://physionet.org/content/medical-ai-research-foundation/1.0.0/) directly:

 ```
 wget -r -N -c -np --user <physionet-username> --ask-password https://physionet.org/files/medical-ai-research-foundation/1.0.0/